niuqitong/fpse-project/README.md

-# FPSE Final Project: A Linux system performance monitoring tool
+# FPSE Final Project: A Linux System Performance Monitoring Tool
 Welcome to our Linux system performance monitoring tool written in OCaml!
 This tool provides a comprehensive set of features to monitor and analyze various aspects of your Linux system, allowing you to gain insights into its performance.

 # Features